This posts addresses basic on-site Search Engine Optimisation for WordPress based websites.

 Google, alone, makes around 500 algorithm updates a year.

-As they improve their algorithms, the search engines are getting ever better at being able to understand the content of a page and to link that with their assessment of the searcher’s intent, known as semantic search.
+As they improve their algorithms, the search engines are getting ever better at being able to understand the content of a page and to link that with their assessment of the searcher’s intent, which they are doing through increasing use of Artificial Intelligence (AI).

 So while everything I’ve written below is good practice there are two points to keep in mind:

-- Write well researched, well written, well presented articles that people (humans!) will find useful (in that it answers a question or teaches them something new) or entertaining
+- Write well researched, well written, well presented articles that humans will find useful or entertaining

-With those thoughts in mind, here are some SEO basics that you can put in place
+With those thoughts in mind, here are some SEO basics that you should put in place for WordPress websites.

 Install a sitemap.

 There are several Google Sitemap plugins for WordPress.
-The one I use on all my sites is Google XML Sitemaps and I described how to set it up back here.
+The one I use on all my sites is Google XML Sitemaps.

 Once you’ve set up the plugin you generally don’t need to do anything more unless you want to change the structure of your site in a way that would affect the sitemap itself.